 With over a dozen beaches of pure white sand Tiree really is the perfect place to stay in our coastal holiday cottage and enjoy a beach holiday with the kids.
 The amazing thing is that when visiting one of the “busier” beaches such as Balevullin, even on a glorious warm sunny day, there may only be a few dozen people on the whole beach!!

 Tiree has an international reputation for the quality of wind and kite surfing available and the island hosts the annual Tiree Wave Classic event attracting competitors from far and wide.
-The island also boasts a very special natural facility – Loch Bhasapoll on the north west of the island which has a fantastic wind surfing school, courtesy of Wild Diamond, which is absolutely perfect for compete beginners of any age.
-Both our kids have had lessons there for several years since beginner stage and are now becoming quite proficient.
+The island also boasts a very special natural facility – Loch Bhasapoll on the north west of the island has a fantastic wind surfing school, courtesy of Wild Diamond, which is absolutely perfect for compete beginners of any age.
+Both our kids have had lessons there for several years since beginner stage and are now proficient wind-surfers.

 The Loch is only a few feet deep across a wide section providing perfect conditions to allow all levels of beginners through to intermediate to get to grips with wind-surfing with very well supervised tuition, in safe conditions, even when the wind does pick up a bit.

 Tiree attracts a large number of experienced kite-surfers drawn by the reliable strong winds as well the excellent number of beaches right around the island allowing you to take advantage of almost every wind direction.
-Again there is excellent tuition available, usually at Gott Bay with its large sheltered horseshoe shoreline, through either Wild Diamond or the Tiree KiteSurf Academy.
+Again there is excellent tuition available, usually at Gott Bay with its large sheltered horseshoe shoreline, again through Wild Diamond.
 An ideal activity to try out for the adventurous whilst on a break in Scotland.

 If the kids aren’t big enough or strong enough for the wind, kite or regular surfing then there is still plenty of fun to be had in the surf with their body-boards.